bpierre/ubuntu-uitk-gallery-docker/README.md

 chmod +x ./run-gallery.sh
 ```

+Logout / login again after having completed these steps.

 ## Usage

-The `run-gallery.sh` script will fetch the code, compile the project if needed, and run the gallery app.
+The `run-gallery.sh` script will automatically:

+- Install Docker if needed (remember to logout / login after this)
+- Fetch the code from the selected branch
+- Compile the project if needed
+- Run the gallery app

 Run it without any parameter to use the default branch, `lp:ubuntu-ui-toolkit/staging`: